Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Classification of Tiling

 \section{Classification of Tiling}

-The starting point of our classification of edge-to-edge tilings of the sphere by congruent pentagons of edge combination $a^3b^2$ is the partial neighborhood of a special $3^5$-, $3^44$- or $3^45$-tile.
-The dot vertex in Figure \ref{nhd} is the fifth vertex $H$ of degree $3$, $4$ or $5$.
-Up to the symmetry of horizontal flipping, there are three ways of arranging the $b$-edges of the center tile $P_1$.
-We also assume the angles $\alpha,\beta,\delta,\epsilon,\gamma$ of $P_1$ are given by Figure \ref{geom1}, in the counterclockwise direction.
+Our classification of edge-to-edge tilings of the sphere by congruent pentagons with the edge combination $a^3b^2$ starts with the partial neighbourhood of a special tile.
+The vertex $\bullet$ in Figure \ref{nhd} is the fifth vertex $H$ of degree $3$, $4$ or $5$.
+Up to the symmetry of horizontal flip, there are three ways of arranging the $b$-edges of the center tile $T_1$.
+We also assume the angles $\alpha,\beta,\gamma,\delta,\epsilon$ of $T_1$ are given by the first of Figure \ref{pentagon}.
 We label the three cases as Cases 1, 2, 3.

-Now we assign edge lengths to the partial neighborhoods, so that the edges of each tile is the same as Figure \ref{geom1}.
-There are total of 11 possible assignments, given by Figure \ref{edge_nhd}.
-The dotted edges mean that the lengths are yet to be determined.
+Next we assign $b$-edges to the partial neighbourhoods, such that each tile has two adjacent $b$-edges.
+The assignments can be divided into 11 cases, given by Figure \ref{edge_nhd}.
+We have not yet assigned $b$-edges to the dotted ones, because we do not need to distinguish them in the subsequent discussion.

-The classification will first consider the symmetric case, then the case with $3^5$-tile, and then the general case.
+We will first consider the symmetric case, second the case with $3^5$-tile, and third the general case.